brandonmcphatter/brandonmcphatter/README.md

 ### 👋🏾 Hello, and Welcome!

-I am a web Developer with under 2 years of experience, proficient in front end and back end technologies.
-Demonstrated expertise in developing responsive, user-centric applications using Tailwind and Bootstrap frameworks.
-A combat veteran, transitioned from audio engineering and human resources roles, bringing strong organizational and personnel management skills to technology projects.
+I am a web Developer with 2 years of experience, proficient in front end and back end technologies.
+Demonstrating expertise in developing responsive, user-centric applications - styled using Tailwind and Bootstrap frameworks.
+A combat veteran, transitioned from audio engineering and human resources roles, bringing strong organizational and personnel skills to technology projects.

 <br />